 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-1 cup French green lentils.
+- 1 cup French green lentils

-2 tablespoons fresh lemon juice.
+- 2 tablespoons fresh lemon juice

-1 tablespoon extra virgin olive oil.
+- 1 tablespoon extra virgin olive oil

-1 teaspoon Dijon mustard.
+- 1 teaspoon Dijon mustard

-- 1/4 teaspoon freshly ground black pepper.
+- 1/4 teaspoon freshly ground black pepper

-1 pint cherry or grape tomatoes, halved.
+- 1 pint cherry or grape tomatoes, halved

-2 scallions, sliced.
+- 2 scallions, sliced

-- 1/4 flat leaf parsley, chopped.
+- 1/4 flat leaf parsley, chopped

-1 green apple, cut into matchsticks.
+- 1 green apple, cut into matchsticks

-- Place the lentils in a strainer and rinse well.
+- Place lentils in a strainer and rinse well.
 Keep a watchful eye for any pebbles that may have slipped through.

 - Fill a medium saucepan with water and bring to a boil over high heat.
 Add the lentils and lower the heat to medium so the lentils simmer gently until just tender, 20 to 25 minutes.
 Drain and rinse under cold running water to cool.

 - Meanwhile, make the vinaigrette.
-In a small bowl, whisk together the lemon juice, oil, mustard, and pepper.
+In a small bowl, whisk together the lemon juice, oil, mustard and pepper.
 Set aside.

-- In a large bowl, combine the tomatoes, scallions, parsley, and apple.
+- In a large bowl, combine the tomatoes, scallions, parsley and apple.
 Add the cooled lentils and drizzle the vinaigrette.
 Gently stir everything together.

-Nutritional Information (per serving)
+Nutrition information (per serving)

-Makes 4 ( about ¾ cup) servings
+Makes 4 servings